Conference Agenda

 Lithium-ion battery foil cutting processes optimized with an infrared ultrashort pulse laser and megahertz pulse bursts

-Jim Bovatsek, Terence Hollister
+Jim Bovatsek, Markus Ruetering, Terence Hollister

 MKS Instruments, Inc. / Spectra-Physics, United States of America